PauseAI/pauseai-website/src/posts/roadmap.md

 ## Current financial situation

+Almost every person working on PauseAI is doing so voluntarily, so our burn rate is very low.
+We have around €90k in the bank.
 See who is funding PauseAI on our [funding page](/funding).

-Almost every person working on PauseAI is doing so voluntarily, so our burn rate is very low.
-We can continue operating until Q2 2025 with our current burn rate.
 All funding that we receive will be used to accelerate our growth and increase our impact.

 ## Scenarios